CameronSpilker/MissionSite/README.md

-Homepage has a inspriational video about missionary work Currently has three missions to choose from, which shows basic mission information FAQ page for users who are logged in, they can ask and answer questions about each mission
+Homepage has a inspriational video about missionary work Currently has three missions to choose from, which shows basic mission information Users can create an account to use the FAQ
+FAQ page for users who are logged in, they can ask or answer questions about each mission

 Homepage with video
 <br>